sheikh-saiyam/sheikh-saiyam/README.md

 ###

 <p align="left">A passionate Web Developer with a focus on Front-End Development.
-My programming journey began with Programming Hero, where I was first introduced to the world of coding.
+My programming journey began with Programming Hero.
 Since then, I’ve been honing my skills and evolving as a developer, focusing on creating user-friendly and interactive websites.
-Currently, I am expanding my expertise into back-end development, working with technologies like Express.js, Node.js, and MongoDB.</p>
+Currently, I am expanding my expertise into back-end development, working with technologies like Express.js, Node.js, MongoDB and Next.js</p>

 ###